jqhoogland/rationalia-starter/LW/Concepts/Motivations.md

 ## Motivated Cognition, Confirmation Bias, Rationalization

-...
+…

-## Stated vs Actual Motivation
+## Stated Vs Actual Motivation

 It is no secret that often the reasons people give for their actions and beliefs are probably not the real ones driving their behavior.
 Is that your real objection?
-The work of Hanson....Signaling...
+The work of Hanson….Signaling…

 - Act of Charity
 - Player vs Character